akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

+### 5.7.2.2 Test case 5.7-2-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the alerting mechanisms a) and mechanisms for restricting the communication b) in case of detecting an unauthorized software change.

+#### Test units

-Test units a) The TL **shall** functionally assess whether alerting takes place as described in "User Notification" in IXIT 20-SecBoot after the detection of an unauthorized change in device software.
+a) The TL **shall** functionally assess whether alerting takes place as described in "User Notification" in IXIT 20-SecBoot after the detection of an unauthorized change in device software.

 b) The TL **shall** functionally assess whether the communication capabilities of the DUT to wider networks are restricted to the ones described in "Notification Functionality" in IXIT 20-SecBoot after the detection of an unauthorized change in device software.

 NOTE: Methods for functional evaluation of the communication capacities can include passive traffic inspection (e.g. by means of a protocol analyser) or traffic manipulation (e.g. redirection of traffic to a log facility).

+#### Assignment of verdict

 The verdict PASS is assigned if:

+- there is no indication that the implementation of any alerting mechanism of the DUT differs from its IXIT documentation; and
 - only communication to wider networks is detected after detection of unauthorized changes, that is described as necessary.

 The verdict FAIL is assigned otherwise.

-## 5.8 Tso 5.8: Ensure That Personal Data Is Secure 5.8.1 Test Group 5.8-1 5.8.1.0 Test Group Objective
+# 5.8 Tso 5.8: Ensure That Personal Data Is Secure

+## 5.8.1 Test Group 5.8-1

+### 5.8.1.0 Test Group Objective

 The test group addresses the provision 5.8-1.

 The difference compared to Test group 5.5-1 is, that the use case in the underlying provision is concretised on the communication of personal data, which requires at least confidentiality.

 The objective of this test group is to assess, firstly, whether the cryptographic methods provide the security guarantees that are necessary for the use case of the communication of personal data and, secondly, whether the cryptographic methods are not known to be vulnerable to a feasible attack.

-- there is no indication that the implementation of any alerting mechanism of the DUT differs from its IXIT documentation; and
+### 5.8.1.1 Test case 5.8-1-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the cryptography used for communicating personal data between a device and a service.

+#### Test units

 a) For all "Communication Mechanisms" in IXIT 11-ComMech referenced in any personal data in IXIT 21-PersData, the TL **shall** apply all test units as specified in the Test case 5.5-1-1 with restriction, that at least the security guarantee of confidentiality is required to be fulfilled.

 NOTE: In this case the security guarantee "confidentiality" means confidentiality protection against unauthorized parties.
 This can include authenticity verification of a communication partner.

+#### Assignment of verdict

 The verdict PASS is assigned if for all communication mechanisms used for communicating personal data:

-- the security guarantees are appropriate for the use case of communicating personal data; and - all used cryptographic details are considered as best practice for the use case; and - the mechanism is appropriate to achieve the security guarantees with respect to the use case; and - all used cryptographic details are not known to be vulnerable to a feasible attack.
+- the security guarantees are appropriate for the use case of communicating personal data; and
+- all used cryptographic details are considered as best practice for the use case; and
+- the mechanism is appropriate to achieve the security guarantees with respect to the use case; and
+- all used cryptographic details are not known to be vulnerable to a feasible attack.

 The verdict FAIL is assigned otherwise.

+### 5.8.1.2 Test case 5.8-1-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the cryptography used for communicating personal data between a device and a service.

+#### Test units

-Test units a) For all "Communication Mechanisms" in IXIT 11-ComMech referenced in any personal data in IXIT 21-PersData, the TL **shall** apply all test units as specified in the Test case 5.5-1-2.
+a) For all "Communication Mechanisms" in IXIT 11-ComMech referenced in any personal data in IXIT 21-PersData, the TL **shall** apply all test units as specified in the Test case 5.5-1-2.

-Assignment of verdict The verdict PASS is assigned if:
+#### Assignment of verdict

+The verdict PASS is assigned if:

 - there is no indication that any used cryptographic setting differs from its IXIT documentation.

 The verdict FAIL is assigned otherwise.

+## 5.8.2 Test Group 5.8-2

+### 5.8.2.0 Test Group Objective

 The test group addresses the provision 5.8-2.

 The difference compared to Test group 5.5-1 and Test group 5.8-1 is, that the use case in the underlying provision is concretised on the communication of sensitive personal data between the device and associated services, which requires at least confidentiality.

 The objective of this test group is to assess, firstly, whether the cryptographic methods provide the security guarantees that are necessary for the use case of the communication of personal data and, secondly, whether the cryptographic methods are not known to be vulnerable to a feasible attack.

-## 5.8.2 Test Group 5.8-2 5.8.2.0 Test Group Objective 5.8.2.1 Test Case 5.8-2-1 (Conceptual) Test Purpose
+### 5.8.2.1 Test Case 5.8-2-1 (Conceptual)

+#### Test Purpose

 The purpose of this test case is the conceptual assessment of the cryptography used for communicating sensitive personal data between the device and associated services.

 a) For all "Communication Mechanisms" in IXIT 11-ComMech referenced in any sensitive personal data in IXIT 21-PersData according to "Sensitive", where the communication partner is an associated service, the TL shall apply all test units as specified in the Test case 5.5-1-1 with restriction, that at least the security guarantee of confidentiality is required to be fulfilled.

 NOTE: In this case the security guarantee "confidentiality" means confidentiality protection against unauthorized parties.
 This can include authenticity verification of a communication partner.

+#### Assignment of verdict

 The verdict PASS is assigned if for all communication mechanisms used for communicating sensitive personal data between the device and an associated service: